What is Robotic-Assisted Surgery?

 - Patients experience less damage to healthy tissue

-- Patients typically experience less pain, less blood loss and faster post-operative recovery time
+- Patients typically experience less pain, less blood loss and faster post-operative recovery

 - Allows for smaller incisions, reducing the risk of infection and causing minimal scarring